gitfork/PixelsCamp-Challenge/README.md

 # Habit Challenge
 ## Goal
-    Transform a dumb light bulb into a connected/IoT/smart light bulb
+    Transform a dumb light bulb into a Smart light bulb

 ## How to Apply
 * Log in to **GitHub** or create an account.